sdu-concurrency/cybersecurity_days_2020/website/subpages/venue.md

 - turn right at the first lane and enter the university building at entrance J/53;
 - walk all the corridor (Bogene) until it crosses the main hallway (Gydehutten);
 - turn left and continue walking until you meet the intersection with the next corridor (Krogene);
-- turn right and walk all the way to the end of the corridor;
+- turn left and walk all the way to the end of the corridor (you will start finding roll-ups pointing the way);
 - the BMB Seminar Room is the last room on the left (see the map at the end of the page).

 #### By Car